amyasnikov/validity/docs/plugin_settings.md

 # Plugin Settings

-Validity has some settings which could be changed through [PLUGINS_CONFIG](https://docs.netbox.dev/en/stable/plugins/#configure-plugin) variable inside your `configuration.py`.
+Validity has some settings which can be changed through [PLUGINS_CONFIG](https://docs.netbox.dev/en/stable/plugins/#configure-plugin) variable inside your `configuration.py`.

 ## Settings